knowgoio/knowgo-vehicle-simulator/README.md

 developers and researchers.

-The vehicle simulator generates a single unique vehicle, which can be controlled either directly through the UI or through an optional REST API.
+The vehicle simulator generates a single unique vehicle, which can be controlled either directly through the UI or through an optional [REST API].
 This may be further interfaced with OEM-specific external data sources and models in order to permit the simulation state to act as an automotive digital twin.
 For fleet simulation workloads, multiple instances of the simulator may be run in parallel, with each generated vehicle being manually joined to a specified fleet.